thebest12dev/reflect/README.md

 5. Run `cmake . -G "Ninja" -DCMAKE_TOOLCHAIN_FILE=<path to vcpkg.cmake> -DTRIPLET=x64-linux`
 6. Run `ninja`

-This will build the project and create the launcher (ctoasti) as well as the shared libraries (CinnamonToast.Core, etc.) that you can link with your projects.
+This will build the project and create the launcher (reflecti) as well as the shared libraries (Reflect.Core, etc.) that you can link with your projects.

 ## Security and sandboxing
 For native code, there isn't any sandboxing, so beware of malicious programs.

 For Lua, it's fully sandboxed, so it won't be able to access the filesystem or any other system resources.
-It can only access the CinnamonToast API and the Lua standard library.
+It can only access the Reflect API and the Lua standard library.